stevecrozz/hydraulic_brake/README.md

 Tracking deployments in HydraulicBrake
 --------------------------------

-When HydraulicBrake is installed as a gem, you need to add

-    require 'hydraulic_brake/capistrano'

-to your deploy.rb

-If you don't use Capistrano, then you can use the following rake task from your deployment process to notify Airbrake:
+You can use the following rake task from your deployment process to notify Airbrake of deployments:

     rake hydraulicbrake:deploy TO=#{env} REVISION=#{current_revision} REPO=#{repository} USER=#{local_user}